|

 It is interesting to note that the early Norwegian settlers in Orkney

-As mentioned above, when the Norsemen settled
+When the Norsemen settled

-in Orkney, they interpreted the ancient orc element as orkn,
+in Orkney, they interpreted the ancient "orc" element as "orkn",

 their word for seal.
-The added the suffix -eyjar meaning
+The added the suffix "-eyjar" meaning

-islands and the islands became known as Orkneyjar - the Seal
+islands and the islands became known as "Orkneyjar" - the Seal

 Islands.

-The name was finally shortened by later
+The name was shortened by later

 Scots speakers, who dropped the last syllable of the Norse name,

-leaving Orkney.
+leaving "Orkney".

 |